 Consultations to jointly develop approaches to repertoire selection that can be better aligned, efficient, and (we hope) lead to better decision making and improved outcomes.

 Documentation, final report, and company assessment of the case study process and value in participating.

 With two case studies complete and the others well along, we’re confident that attention to these processes will help theaters address the heightened challenges they face.
 Case study theaters are already reporting more intentional and consistent selection practices.
 They’ve also reported finding value in the principles and practices we have identified from the growing body of multidisciplinary research on forecasting and making complex decisions.

 This early feedback suggests that the combination of reflection, analysis and learning from other domains, may, as we anticipated, have broad value for many theaters.
-More about that later this summer.
+More about that soon.